hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - We don't know the exact ratio of fake news against real news, and we don't know the medium-to-long-run effect of exposure to fake news on people's attitudes.

 - Bots on social media are hard to detect.
-Once a detecting technique is developed, bots will upgrate themselves.
+Once a detecting technique is developed, bots will upgrade themselves.

 - Possible interventions:

   1. Encouraging people to use fact checking.
-However, we are not sure whether this is useful or not, partyly due to people's confirmation bias and desirability bias.
+However, we are not sure whether this is useful or not, partly due to people's confirmation bias and desirability bias.
-  2. Internet oligoplies should collaborate with academia to understand how pervasive fake news is.
-Also, these oligoplies' power should be contained by, for example, legal systems.
+  2. Internet oligopolies should collaborate with academia to understand how pervasive fake news is.
+Also, these oligopolies' power should be contained by, for example, legal systems.

 ## 2020-09-13
 Lazer et al. (2020)

 - Definition:
-  - Compuational social science: language, location, movement, networks, images, and video, using statistical models that capture multifarious dependencies.
+  - Computational social science: language, location, movement, networks, images, and video, using statistical models that capture multifarious dependencies.

 - Problems
-  1. Interdisplinary research not encouraged enough, especially that involve cooperation between social and computer scientists, due to unfavorable policies at universities;
+  1. Interdisciplinary research not encouraged enough, especially that involve cooperation between social and computer scientists, due to unfavorable policies at universities;
   2. Proprietary data unavailable to researchers.
   3. Available data is not intended for research and won't be shared with other researchers, which impedes reproducibility.
-  4. Lack of regulatory guidance from university IRBs about collectinga nd analyzing sensitive data.
+  4. Lack of regulatory guidance from university IRBs about collecting nd analyzing sensitive data.

 - Recommendations
   1. Collaborate and negotiate with private companies for data;
   2. Build infrastructures that provide data as well as preserve participants' privacy;
   3. Develop new ethical guidelines;
-  4. Reorganize universities so that 1) multi-displinary collaboration is professionally or fanancially rewarded, and 2) enforce ethical research
+  4. Reorganize universities so that 1) multi-disciplinary collaboration is professionally or financially rewarded, and 2) enforce ethical research
   5. Researchers make sure that they do public good.